 Environmental criteria

-When screening for ESG, investors look deeply into the company’s environmental impact.
-This may include the company’s treatment of animals, waste, pollution, natural resource conservation, and energy use.
+When screening for ESG, investors examine a company’s environmental impact.
+This may include its treatment of animals, waste, pollution, natural resource conservation, and energy use.

 Several questions investors ask themselves before investing are the following: